Vivek-Savjani/Portfolio/README.md

-# Portfolio
+# Portfolio (WIP)
-My portfolio

-First properly desighned personal website made with desighn in mind not time.
-Please don't be too harsh.
+First properly designed personal website, made with design in mind, not time, so please don't be too harsh.

-WIP